Bartallama3D/website/_products/22-tesla-escort-max-360.md

     change_log: Initial release of the holder
   - version: 1.1
     change_log: New adjustable platform allows for upward/downward adjustment of the entire radar unit.
 This should alleviate issues with Tesla screens with varying pitches and fully make this unit compatible with the model S/X. This also allows customers to adjust the upward/downward angle of the radar unit as they see fit.
+  - version: 1.2
+    change_log: Adjustable hinge platform is replaced with a new static platform with articulating arm.
+This should alleviate issues with Tesla screens with varying pitches and fully make this unit compatible with the model S/X. This also allows customers to adjust the upward/downward angle by about 15-20 degrees to match their Tesla.
+Also provides much better grip on the back of the screen.
 ---

 Introducing the Bartallama3D™ Radar Holder for the Escort Max 360 radar detector.
 Utilizing the unique properties of 3D printing, we are able to create a radar holder that is custom sculpted to fit the unique shape of a Tesla screen.
 This radar holder is not compatible with any other vehicles.